 Why dead branches must be removed?

-A dead branch poses great danger to your tree, persons and property.
-Dead branches become a highway to allowing infestation of insects and fungi.
+A dead branch poses a great danger to your tree, persons and property.
+Dead branches become a highway to allowing the infestation of insects and fungi.
 The sap of a healthy tree performs many functions, one of which is to drown any insect that tries to burrow in.
-Leaving dead branches on your tree allows then to tunnel straight in unhindered.
+Leaving dead branches on your tree allows them to tunnel straight in unhindered.

 Even without pests and disease, dead branches eventually come loose and fall.
-Best case scenario is they will smash roof tiles or dent your car.
-Worst case is someone happens to be under the branch when it falls.
+The best-case scenario is they will smash roof tiles or dent your car.
+The worst-case is someone happens to be under the branch when it falls.